 I also have a WordPress site where I advertise my upcoming book and have a progress section letting my followers know what stage it is in.

-I use this site to post blogs about writing, writers, review of series, movies and personal posts about myself and occasionally essays on subjects that interest me.
+I use this site to post blogs about writing, writers, review of series, movies, personal posts about myself, and occasional essays on subjects that interest me.

 Any mistakes you see people routinely make with social media?

 Lack of bio or interesting one.
 Lack of profile picture.
 Always tweeting basically ‘buy my book’ and not following back.
 Twitter has the 5000 following rule (used to be 2000): once you are following 5000 plus, you can’t be following 10% more than you are followed by.
 For example, if you follow 5500 accounts, you need 5000 following you before you can add more.

 Once I get to 2000, I will go through them and remove those that don’t follow me back (except celebrities as they are different).
 I will do the same when I get to 3000, 4000, and so on.

 Where can people connect with you online?